-Do you know how to hop?
-Jumping up and down on just one leg isn’t as easy as walking, that’s for sure.
-Even bunnies don’t “hop” for real: they really jump off both back feet, because one foot is a lot trickier.
-That’s why hopping is a key part of a game that’s been around forever: hopscotch.
-More than 1,000 years ago, soldiers in the Roman army got exercise by hopping through numbered squares drawn on the ground.
-Little kids liked the game so much that they drew their own smaller squares, and that’s where hopscotch came from!
-In hopscotch you can write whatever numbers you like, throw rocks to block squares, and make up your own rules.
-So the math can get as tricky as the hopping.
+Hopping on just one leg is hard.
+So more than 1,000 years ago, Roman soldiers got stronger by hopping through numbered squares drawn on the ground.
+Little kids liked the game so much that they copied it – and that’s where hopscotch came from!
+You can write whatever numbers you like, throw rocks to block squares, or make up your own rules.
+But you do have to hop.

 Wee ones: What shapes do you see on this hopscotch board?

 Little kids: If you write the numbers 1 through 8 in order on your hopscotch board, what number do you write before the 6?
 Bonus: If your hopscotch board has spaces 1 through 10, how many hops do you do if you land only on the odd numbers once each?

 Big kids: If 6 people and their 6 pet bunnies start hopping, how many feet are hopping all together?
 (Remember: bunnies hop on 2 feet, but we don’t!)
 Bonus: If you number 1 through 12, and skip all the multiples of 4 as well as the non-4-multiple square your rock landed on, how many hops do you do to hop to the end and back?

 The sky’s the limit: If a bunch of people and bunnies play hopscotch, and there are 8 players in total but 1 more bunny foot than people feet hopping, how many bunnies are playing?

 Wee ones: Squares and rectangles (both are 4-sided shapes), and at the end, almost a half-circle.